 "Nice job, guys," Touma said, watching from a chair in the grass nearby.
 He had a laptop on his lap, but was grinning at the other two.

 Ryo looked around and spotted Seiji sitting, cross-legged, in the grass a short ways away.
 His eyes were shut and he appeared to be meditating.
-But as Ryo caught sight of him, he opened his eyes and looked straight up at him.
-A smile broke out over his face, "Hey Ryo!
+But as Ryo caught sight of the blonde, the latter opened his eyes and looked straight up at him.
+Seiji smiled.
+"Hey Ryo!
 You're awake!"

 That caught the attention of the other three, so they all looked up at him.
-Ryo felt a little embarrassed.
+Ryo felt oddly embarrassed.
 He put up a hand to wave, not knowing what else to do.

 "Good to see you awake, Ryo!"
 Shu called up.

 As he looked out at them, seeing them all out of armor, in jeans and t-shirts, relaxing in the sun, he could almost forget-

 I see you there, Ryo.
 Kekeke… you cannot run forever!